 CHILDREN’S DISABILITY BENEFITS

-A disabled child, age 18 or older, may be entitled to Social Security Benefits based on his or her parent’s account when a parent has worked long enough under the program and is entitled to disability benefits or is deceased.
-The SSA uses the same criteria in childhood disability cases that it does in adult disability cases.
+The SSA uses the same rules in childhood cases that it does in adult benefit cases.
 The child must be unable to work because of a medical condition that will last at least 12 months or to result in death.
-Most importantly, the child’s disability must have started before age 22.
-The SSA must review all medical and school records that support your child’s disability before the age of 22.

 SUPPLEMENTAL SECURITY INCOME BENEFITS FOR YOUR CHILD